FrozenStormInteractive/Unreal-Batch-Rename-Tool/README.md

 # Unreal Batch Rename Tool

-Unreal Engine plug-in that adds a way to rename multiple assets.
+A plugin to rename multiple assets quickly with a set of naming rules.

 ![Screenshot](Docs/screenshot.png)